How we see

 In a healthy eye, when young, the clear lens adjusts to focus near or far to provide detailed images.
 As we age the clear lens loses its ability to focus on near objects and 'reading glasses' are required for close work.

 Your visual field is the entire area across which you can see.
 It’s divided into two areas – central vision and peripheral vision.
 Your central vision is in the middle, and your peripheral vision is all round the outer edge.
 Your visual field is measured at the optician or eye hospital using what’s called a field test.
 That involves closing one eye, putting your chin on a rest and looking straight ahead.
 Small lights will flash in your peripheral vision and you’ll be asked to say when you see a flash.
 This allows the machine to map out your visual field and identify any reduction in or loss of visual field.
 Your vision in areas of reduced visual field may become misty, blurry or be completely diminished, often known as a blind spot (or scotoma).
-The visual field test is a useful way to measure the extent of retinitis pigments, detect any conditions related to the optic nerve and to screen for glaucoma.
+The visual field test is a useful way to measure the extent of retinitis pigmentosa, detect any conditions related to the optic nerve and to screen for glaucoma.
 The visual field test can also measure visual field loss due to damage in the visual pathways in the brain such as sight loss due to stroke or brain tumour.

 What is central vision?